 In the Senior Division, students ages 10-17 refine their musical skills to a superlative standard and will participate in an exciting array of virtual performances, presenting world premieres and collaborating with an exceptional roster of professional artists from around the world.
 Online courses are taught by the country’s leading music educators in individualized small groups.
 The Senior Division of the National Children’s Chorus consists of the Debut Ensemble, Premier Ensemble, and Scholars (SATB college-prep).
 Online Senior Division students also have the opportunity to participate in annual international summer tours and national concerts at premier venues such as Carnegie Hall and Lincoln Center.

-On Sunday, August 16th at 5:00 PM Eastern Time, our directors will deliver a live-stream presentation via Zoom, introducing students and parents to the outstanding educational programs of the National Children’s Chorus.
-All applicants will then sign up for a private video audition with one of our conductors on August 16th, 17th or 18th.
+On Saturday, November 7th at 4:00 PM Eastern Time, our directors will deliver a live-stream presentation via Zoom, introducing students and parents to the outstanding educational programs of the National Children’s Chorus.
+All applicants will then sign up for a private video audition with one of our conductors during the following week.
 Instructions will be e-mailed to all applicants following registration to set up your individual audition appointment.
-After acceptance into the program, Fall courses begin the week of September 13th.
+After acceptance into the program, Spring courses begin in January 2021.

 Courses in the Online Conservatory Include: